-Policy LU-10.2: Promote the Metro Gold Line Extension station ~~and establishment of a transit station~~ in Downtown Arcadia, and take full advantage of the opportunities the Metro Gold Line station will bring to Downtown and the City as a whole.
+Policy LU-10.2: Promote the Metro station in Downtown Arcadia, and take full advantage of the opportunities the Metro station will bring to Downtown and the City as a whole.

 Policy LU-10.3: Work toward the establishment of public gathering areas in Downtown to bring public activities and civic events into Downtown.